pati-ni/pati-ni.github.io/_posts/2017-08-16-proposed-changes-in-the-isotope-distribution-system.md

 `computeID()` will work in a tree manner that will compute all the earlier stages and finally compute the final distribution at the top level.

-The greatest challenge for this is implementing a hash function that will identify quickly and accurately the isotopedistribution components and group them together.
+The greatest challenge for this is implementing a hash function for the map data structure that will identify quickly and accurately same isotopedistribution components and group them together.